In the beginning

 Up to the minute

-Today, despite the current challenges facing the property market, we operate in considerably
+Today, despite the different challenges facing the world, we operate in considerably